-It offers great advice on masks, but then it says this:
+It offers great advice on masks that protect us from PM2.5, soot or wildfire smoke.
+But then it says this:

 “No effect” it says.
 But when I read the cited articles, I saw no tests of surgical masks.